-As a matter of course, all herbal teas are caffeine-free, as they contain no tea leaves.
+As a matter of course, almost all herbal teas are caffeine-free, as they contain no tea leaves.
 Tea Forté’s herbal tea infusions are carefully crafted with hand-harvested herbs, aromatic flowers, healthful fruits, premium spices, roots, seeds, and rare botanicals from around the world, offering a wide array of aromas, flavors, and textures.
 Made in small batches for quality and freshness, each intricately blended lot is cupped for critical evaluation before packing.
 This ensures that the quality, complexity, taste, and exceptional character of the herbal tea infusion will contribute to good health, well-being, and overall balance.
 Read More

 What makes herbal tea special?

 The primary difference between herbal tea and other types of tea is its source ingredient.
 Black, green, and white teas are made from the leaves and buds of a species of plant known as Camellia Sinensis.
 Tea leaves are naturally caffeinated and can be made into many varieties of tea depending on the way it’s harvested and treated afterward.
 Herbal tea, on the other hand, comes from many other plant sources and is considered herbal no matter how it’s processed after harvest.
+Some herbal teas may contain a trace amount of caffeine if one or more of it's ingredients naturally contains caffeine, such as cocoa husk or yerba mate.

 Herbal tea's health benefits